Zainab-Abbas/Multipath-TCP/README.md

 # Multipath TCP parser

-Code for parsing pcap using libcap in c++
+Code for parsing pcap using libpcap in c++

   - Takes an input .pcap dump file
   - Extracts TCP flows